browserengineering/book/book/intro.md

 constantly being proposed and tested out.
 As you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and are implemented by other browsers.
-That means that every web browser is open to contributions---whether fixing bugs or proposing new features or implement promising techniques.
+That means that every web browser is open to contributions---whether fixing bugs or proposing new features or implementing promising optimizations.

 And it's worth taking this opportunity, because working on web browsers is fun.